renesas-rz/meta-renesas/README.md

     $ kas menu meta-renesas/Kconfig
 ```

-When the menu appears, continue to select the expected configuration(machine, image, docker option...).
+When the menu appears, continue to select the expected configuration(machine, image, multimedia package option...).
 Then push "Save & Build" button to save the current configuration and build the image.
 The defaut build folder is
 *${KAS_WORK_DIR}/build*.